Devilskin: Mountains and Be Like the River (2015–2017)

-After sold-out album tour for We Rise and an eight-date 'Summer Surrender' tour in late 2014, Devilskin went offshore to play a series of promotional gigs, where they attracted the attention of international record companies and festival organizers, where they played the iconic Whisky a Go Go.
+After sold-out album tour for We Rise and an eight-date 'Summer Surrender' tour in late 2014, Devilskin went offshore to play a series of promotional gigs, where they attracted the attention of international record companies and festival organisers, where they played the iconic Whisky a Go Go.
 The band returned home after this tour, to record to release a follow-up single Mountains, recorded whilst they were over in England.
 Following the supporting Mountains and the Moon tour, the band went to England to finish fully recording their follow-up album, Be Like the River.
 The album's first single, "Pray" was released on 11 August 2016.
 The full album was later released on 11 November 2016, and peaked at #1 on the Official New Zealand Music Chart, like its predecessor.
 To follow the album release, Devilskin went on a promotional tour, opening for acts such as Airbourne and playing at festivals such as the Download Festival.